HyrumHansen/math4610/task10.md

 ### Question 4:

-Code was written to calculate the infinit-norm of a matrix (in other words, the maximum of the row sums).
-Implementation details may be found [here](https://github.com/HyrumHansen/math4610/blob/main/code/task10/1matrixNorm.md).
+Code was written to calculate the infinite-norm of a matrix (in other words, the maximum of the row sums).
+Implementation details may be found [here](https://github.com/HyrumHansen/math4610/blob/main/code/task10/infinityNorm.md).
 The function was tested on a 100x100 diagonally dominant matrix and compared to numpy's norm function.
-The two were found to be consistend.
+The two were found to be consistent.
 Example usage is given below:

 ```python
 matrix = MG.diagonallyDominantMatrix()